Frenkel's entropy-exchange mechanism in monodisperse, nearly hard-sphere colloids: minimal perturbations to access fluid-crystal coexistence: Results and discussion

 \subsection{Phase envelopes}

-The measured crystal fraction data from Figure \ref{fig:fig_q6_hist} are plotted in \textbf{Figure \ref{fig:fig_xi_6kt}} as a function of volume fraction.
-Several data series are shown in the figure: two sets of freezing tests and two sets of melting tests (fast and slow) were performed, along with a quasi-equilibrium melt; these different protocols generate samples either near the theoretical metastable liquid line or near the theoretical metastable solid lines (see Methods), with initial crystal seeding fraction shown in the legend.
-This resulting `phase diagram' indicates a path-dependent final phase for volume fractions within the hard-sphere coexistence region predicted by theory \cite{hr-68, pvM-86}.
-Samples prepared near the theoretical metastable solid line (via fast freezing) favor phase separation closer to the freezing envelope, i.e., phase separation only occurred for $\phi\leq0.518$.
-In contrast, samples prepared close to the theoretical metastable liquid line (via slow freezing, fast or slow melting) favor phase separation close to the melting envelope and also well into the coexistence region for $\phi\geq0.514$, while at lower volume fractions, the initial metastable state persisted, with no phase separation.
-In a subsequent section, we connect this behavior to the osmotic pressure.
+The crystal fraction data extracted from Fig.~\ref{fig:fig_q6_hist} are plotted in Fig.~\ref{fig:fig_xi_6kt} as a function of volume fraction.
+Several data series are shown, corresponding to two freezing protocols (fast and slow) and two melting protocols (fast and slow), as well as a quasi-equilibrium melt.
+These different preparation routes generate samples either near the theoretical metastable fluid line or near the theoretical metastable solid line (see Methods).
+The legend indicates the initial crystal seeding fraction used in each case.

+The resulting ``phase diagram'' reveals a clear path dependence in the final state for volume fractions within the hard-sphere coexistence region predicted by theory \citep{hr-68,pvM-86}.
+Samples prepared near the theoretical metastable \emph{solid} line (via fast freezing) favor phase separation only for $\phi \le 0.518$, i.e., closer to the freezing boundary.
+In contrast, samples prepared near the theoretical metastable \emph{fluid} line (via slow freezing or either melting protocol) favor phase separation closer to the melting envelope and well into the coexistence region, for $\phi \ge 0.514$; At lower volume fractions, the initial metastable fluid state persisted without observable phase separation.
+This contrasting behavior between fluid- and solid-side preparations is analyzed further in the following section on osmotic pressure.

-{For all cases in which phase separation occurs --- the system exits metastability --- the final state is path independent, as seen by the linear alignment of all data points onto a lever-rule line (dashed line).
-A linear fit predicts freezing at $\phi= 0.503$ and melting at $\phi= 0.547$.
-Within this envelope, there is a region of liquid and crystal coexistence.} Both the freezing and melting points predicted by our simulations are higher than the atomic theory-predicted PRHS phase boundaries of 0.494 and 0.545, respectively.
-We examine the location of these phase boundaries further in the next section's discussion of osmotic pressure.
+For all cases in which phase separation occurs---that is, when the system escapes metastability---the final state becomes path independent.
+This is evident from the linear alignment of all coexistence data along a single lever-rule line (dashed line in Fig.~\ref{fig:fig_xi_6kt}).
+A linear fit yields freezing and melting points of $\phi_{\mathrm{F}} = 0.503$ and $\phi_{\mathrm{M}} = 0.547$, respectively, defining a coexistence region between these limits.
+Both boundaries lie slightly above the hard-sphere, liquid-state-theory predictions for perfectly hard spheres ($\phi_{\mathrm{F}} = 0.494$, $\phi_{\mathrm{M}} = 0.545$).
+The origin of this small shift, linked to finite particle hardness and corresponding changes in osmotic pressure, is discussed in the next section.